ARUNDEL WRIGHTE – Box Hill pioneer

 From 1961 to 1965 Winifred led and organised approximately six expeditions to the Northern Territory and Western Australia in search of aboriginal cave art and artefacts.
 The reason she gave for her organising these expeditions was ‘I am interested only in preserving records of an aspect of native culture which is fast disappearing, and not in financial gain’ - in a letter to the Director of Native Affairs from Winifred, 1961.

-The expeditions consisted of Winifred as leader, Miss Bergljot AAkerhus as Artist, Colline Muir as Botanist, Robert Bilton as Wireless operator and Bevan Fenner and John Pittle as car mechanics and drivers.
+The expeditions consisted of Winifred as leader, Miss Bergljot AAkerhus as Artist, Colline Muir as Botanist, Robert Bilton as Wireless operator and Bevan Fenner and John Pittle as car mechanics and driver, Gwen Clarke and Ann Hartnett.
 The equipment that was taken included tents, food, water, cameras, a wireless radio and vehicle parts.
 A vital part in the preparations for these expeditions involved applying for permits to enter Aboriginal lands, medical clearances, organising with missions and stations a time and place to pickup petrol and other supplies and organising Indigenous guides.

 There is also a collection of her diaries and correspondence with missions and government departments which is housed in the State Library of Victoria.
 Her collection of Aboriginal artefacts was auctioned in 2016; it is not known who bought the collection.
 Although the proceeds of the auction went to the RSPCA the collection as a whole, is now probably lost to the Whitehorse and Australian community.